rpuntaie/blog/information_time_energy.rst

 i.e. by a time step.
 Within one `Δt` changes of at least two observables combine to one.

-The value combinations of two or more observables form a physical and inherently cyclic variable.
+All the value combinations of two or more observables together form a physical and inherently cyclic variable.

 .. {level}